-There are different kinds of damper in the market.
-A manual damper will need to be adjusted every time you light a fire to ensure proper air flow, whereas an automatic damper will regulate the airflow based on the temperature.
+There are different kinds of fire dampers on the market.
+A manual damper needs to be adjusted every time you light a fire to ensure you have the proper airflow, whereas an automatic damper will regulate the airflow based on the ambient room temperature.

 Fire dampers are a requirement for all buildings if you want to follow the regulations.
 They must be sleeved, and all the sleeves must be secured with the use of retaining angles.